Kate Hawkesby: Bridges sexist for calling out PM? I don't think so

 Did you hear that?

 National's leader called Jacinda Ardern a part-time PM, referring to her absence for three out of the last four weeks.

 One week for that trip to Australia to give a speech, another week for a holiday in Rarotonga, and this week in Tokelau.

 Bridges said given everything going on at home at the moment, she should be here, especially during a parliamentary sitting week.

-Robertson's response to this was that the comment had a "sexist overtone".
+Robertson's response to this was that Bridges' comment had a "sexist overtone".

 Pardon?
 How?